Yangtze giant softshell turtle

 The Yangtze giant softshell turtle (Rafetus swinhoei), also commonly known as the Red River giant softshell turtle, the Shanghai softshell turtle, the speckled softshell turtle, and Swinhoe's softshell turtle, is a critically endangered species of turtle in the family Trionychidae.
-It is regarded as one of the largest living freshwater turtle species.
-Native to eastern and southern China and northern Vietnam, the species has a known population of only two or three individuals, and the absence of fertile females has rendered it functionally extinct.
+It is one of the largest living freshwater turtle species.
+Native to eastern and southern China and northern Vietnam, the species has a known population of only two individuals, and the absence of fertile females has rendered it functionally extinct.

 Description

 The Yangtze giant softshell turtle is recognized for its deep head, pig-like snout, and dorsally positioned eyes.
 As a critically endangered species, it is widely regarded as the largest freshwater turtle in the world.
 Although comparisons are limited due to the small number of known specimens, its average and maximum sizes surpass those of other large freshwater turtles, such as the alligator snapping turtle and related giant softshell species, including other Rafetus and Pelochelys species.

 Adult specimens exceed 100 cm in length and 70 cm in width, with weights ranging from 70–100 kg.
 A study of large turtles from the Yangtze River reported an average weight of 25 kg, although not all specimens were definitively identified as Rafetus.

 The turtle’s carapace (shell) typically measures over 50 cm, with the largest recorded at 86 cm in straight length.
 Curved carapace lengths of up to 106 cm have also been reported.
 Exceptional specimens, primarily from Vietnam, are believed to have weighed between 220 to 247.5 kg.
 The head measures over 20 cm in length and 10 cm in width.

 Sexual dimorphism is present, with males generally smaller than females but possessing longer, more prominent tails.